jamarten291/Konata-Minecraft-Assistant/README.md

 - [ ] Create a "followme" command
 - [ ] Make the bot drop the stack of blocks to the player that ordered the block collection
 - [ ] Add customizable feature
+- [ ] Add an easier way to run the index.js file

 ---